wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) PushDistinct(items ...T) int` [#](collection.go#L92)
 * `collection.go:92:100` [#](collection.go#L92-L100)

-PushDistinct method appends one or more distinct items to the currentcollection, returning the new length.
-Items that already exist within thecurrent collection will be ignored.
-You can check for this by comparing oldv.s. new collection lengths.
+PushDistinct method appends one or more distinct items to the current collection, returning the new length.
+Items that already exist within the current collection will be ignored.
+You can check for this by comparing old v.s. new collection lengths.

 ```go
 package main